 Colombia has one of the world’s best healthcare systems and health insurance is relatively inexpensive in Colombia in comparison to other countries.
-In this article we look at health insurance in Colombia and how to sign up with SURA health insurance in Colombia.
+In this article we look at health insurance in Colombia and how to sign up with SURA health insurance in Colombia, updated for 2023.

 In addition, Medellín is gaining a reputation as a top foreign retirement location.
-Health care is important for retirees and Medellín has seven of the top ranked hospitals in Latin America.
+Health care is important for retirees and Medellín has nine of the top ranked hospitals in Latin America.

 Some of the most frequently asked questions on the Medellin Guru site by foreigners considering moving to Colombia have been about health insurance.
 So, we now cover health insurance in Colombia.